melkaj/Property-Sale-Averages/README.md

     - **bokeh serve --show bokehapp.py**
 - The project should start to run and the browser will open up localhost and the interactive map should load.
 This may take a minute or so to load

-## TODO:
+## Possible future additions
+The goal of this project was to get my feet wet in data science by gathering some data and then visualizing it.
+Now that goal has been reached, there are some cool things that can be added to this project.
+(Unfortunately, life is taking over and these additions won't come anytime soon)
+- Make this into a web application.
+Use Vue or React to create a frontend and then embed these Bokeh plots to the webpage
+    - Then deploy the web application
-- Add a gif to this readme to show it working
+- Use Docker to make this more replicable
-- Add a proper frontend and deploy this somewhere (if even possible)
-- Since this project was done using an environment in anaconda, get a docker file for easy replication of this project
-- The hovering over the maps to show the zipcode, shows the number in scientific notation.
-Ideally, it would the number as price with commas
+- While hovering over the plot, the average is in scientific notation and not in USD
-- When changing the value of the slider, updating the map is a bit slow.
-Not too sure if its the limitation of the library, or from sloppy code, or from the amount of data that needs to be shown
+- The Bokeh plot changes quite slowly (i.e. when moving the slider); Would be nice to figure out if it is slow due to the limitations of the Bokeh library or from my messy code